weibeld/AndroidTodo/README.md

 # Pre-work - *My Todo*

-**My Todo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**My Todo** is an Android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Daniel Weibel**

-Time spent: **12** hours spent in total
+Time spent: :smiley: hours spent in total

 ## User Stories